Lasse Nilsson

 Lars Thomas "Lasse" Nilsson (born 3 January 1982) is a Swedish former professional footballer who played as a forward.
-Best remembered for his time with IF Elfsborg, he also represented clubs in the Netherlands, France, and Denmark.
-He won two caps for the Sweden national team.
+Best remembered for his time with IF Elfsborg, he also represented clubs in the Netherlands, France, and Denmark during a career that spanned between 2000 and 2018.
+He won two caps for the Sweden national team between 2004 and 2006.

 Club career

 Nilsson played for IK Brage, IF Elfsborg, sc Heerenveen, Aalborg Boldspilklub and AS Saint-Étienne.
 In 2007, Nilsson was loaned to Elfsborg from SC Heerenveen.
 Nilsson signed for Saint-Étienne on 8 August 2007, after leaving Heerenveen, in a four-year deal worth up to €3 million.
 In January 2009 he moved to Vitesse Arnhem on loan, a move which became permanent when he signed a three-year deal in June 2009.

 International career

 Youth

 Nilsson played four games for the Sweden U19 team, and represented the Sweden U21 team a total of 10 times, including at the 2004 UEFA European Under-21 Championship where Sweden finished fourth.